MKLab-ITI/pygrank/README.md

 internally and very fastly.

-The above snippet first defines a `preprocessor`, which determines how the graph adjacency matrices will be normalized by algorithm that use it.
+The above snippet first defines a `preprocessor`, which controls how graph adjacency matrices will be normalized by related algorithms.
 In this case, a symmetric normalization takes place (which is ideal for undirected graphs) and we also assume graph immutability to hash the preprocessor's outcome so that it is not recomputed every time we experiment with the same graphs.

-The snippet then makes use of the library's `>>` operator for chaining node ranking algorithms into being wrapped by various kinds of postprocessors
+The snippet makes use of the library's `>>` operator to chain node ranking algorithms into being wrapped by various kinds of postprocessors
-(you can also parse algorithms into each other's constructors if you are not a fan of functional programming practices).
+(you can also put algorithms into each other's constructors if you are not a fan of functional programming).
 The chain starts from a pagerank graph filter with diffusion parameter 0.85 - other types of filters and even automatically tuned ones can be run.